How Event Venues Can Virtually Close New Business

 Wikipedia defines social proof as a psychological phenomenon where people assume the actions of others in an attempt to reflect correct behavior for a given situation.

-Robert Cialdini, author of “Influence: The Psychology of Persuasion,” explained social proof further, saying, “we view a behavior as more correct in a given situation to the degree that we see others performing it”.
+Robert Cialdini, the author of “Influence: The Psychology of Persuasion,” explained social proof further, saying, “We view a behavior as more correct in a given situation to the degree that we see others performing it”.
 In other words, in situations where we are uncertain about what to do, we assume that the people around us have more knowledge about what’s going on and what should be done.

 This is a powerful concept event venues can put to use in their marketing efforts to help close deals faster and more efficiently.
 As one example, testimonials can put a planner’s mind at ease about booking a particular venue (i.e. if well-known company A had an event here, this must be a top-notch venue).